tonyjohnston/PHP-Xcode-Autocomplete/README.md

 2. Copy all files from the CodeSnippets directory to ~/Library/Developer/Xcode/UserData/CodeSnippets

 3. Close Xcode if it's open and restart it.
+It may take a while to open again and Xcode might look like it's hung, but give it a minute.

 4. Open a PHP project or file in Xcode.